Fertilise Wise and Grow Local Plants

 Fertilise Wise Campaign

 Lawn and garden fertilisers are one of the largest threats to our rivers as nutrients added to our sandy soils are easily leached.
-The lack of awareness of the impact of fertilisers on the rivers is a target for the Phosphorus Awareness Project’s (PAP) Fertilise Wise campaign.
+The lack of awareness of the impact of fertilisers on rivers and wetlands is a target for the Phosphorus Awareness Project’s (PAP) Fertilise Wise campaign.

-PAP’s aim is to reduce the amount of nutrients (phosphorus and nitrogen) people contribute to waterways through stormwater drains and leaching into groundwater by promoting appropriate fertiliser practices for the soils of the region.
+PAP and Fertilise Wise’s aim is to reduce the amount of nutrients (phosphorus and nitrogen) people contribute to waterways through stormwater drains, leaching into groundwater and runoff by promoting appropriate fertiliser practices for the soils of the region.

 You can help by: